thuiar/TEXTOIR/open_intent_detection/README.md

 ### Data Settings

 Each dataset is split to training, development, and testing sets.
 We select partial intents as known (the labeled ratio can be changed) for training, and use all intents for testing.
 All the unknown intents are regarded as one open class (with token \<UNK> or \<OOS> in our codes).
+More detailed information can be seen in the [paper](https://ojs.aaai.org/index.php/AAAI/article/view/17690).

 ### Parameter Configurations